WildCodeSchool/orleans-202103-php-livecoding-mauvaiscoin/README.md

 * GrumPHP, as pre-commit hook, will run 2 tools when `git commit` is run :

-    * PHP_CodeSniffer to check PSR2
+    * PHP_CodeSniffer to check PSR12
+    * PHPStan focuses on finding errors in your code (without actually running it)
-    * PHPStan will check PHP recommendation
+    * PHPmd will check if you follow PHP best practices

   If tests fail, the commit is canceled and a warning message is displayed to developper.

-* Travis CI, as Continuous Integration will be run when a branch with active pull request is updated on github.
+* Github Action as Continuous Integration will be run when a branch with active pull request is updated on github.
 It will run :

     * Tasks to check if vendor, .idea, env.local are not versionned,
-    * PHP_CodeSniffer to check PSR2,
-    * PHPStan will check PHP recommendation.
+    * PHP_CodeSniffer, PHPStan and PHPmd with same configuration as GrumPHP.

 ## Getting Started for trainers